VanessaSchwab1906/strapi-app/README.md

 This is a simple web application built with Strapi and React, allowing users to read reviews.

-## Features

-Browse reviews: Users can view a list of reviews on the main page.
-Read review details: Clicking on a review takes the user to a dedicated page displaying the full details of the selected review.

 ## API Options

 - REST API